Xue Susu: Paintings

 Already an accomplished painter in her teenage years, Xue was well known for her artistic talent.
-Her work was considered similar to that of Chen Chun.
+Her work was considered similar to that of Chen Chun, who was an inspiration for many of her era.
 One of her paintings was considered "the most accomplished work of its kind in the whole of the Ming period", and contemporary art critics regarded her as "a master of technique".
-Hu Yinglin considered her to be at the pinnacle of contemporary painting, asking, "What famous painter with skilled hands can surpass her?" and claiming that "... [she] surpasses anyone in the painting of bamboo and orchids."
-She was also keenly admired by eminent painter and art critic Dong Qichang, who was inspired to copy the entire Heart Sutra in response to Xue's painting of the bodhisattva Guanyin; he claimed that "None [of Xue Susu's works] lacks an intention and spirit that approaches the divine."
-Although she painted the standard subjects of landscapes, bamboo and blossoms (being particularly fond of orchids), Xue was noted for her work in figure painting, which was a comparatively unusual artistic topic for courtesans to address.
-Examples of her paintings are displayed at the Honolulu Museum of Art and the San Francisco Asian Art Museum.
+Hu Yinglin considered her to be at the pinnacle of contemporary painting, asking, "What famous painter with skilled hands can surpass her?" and claiming that "[she] surpasses anyone in the painting of bamboo and orchids."
+She was also keenly admired by eminent painter and art critic Dong Qichang, who was inspired to copy the entire Heart Sutra in response to Xue's painting of Guanyin; he claimed that "None [of Xue Susu's works] lacks an intention and spirit that approaches the divine."
+Although she painted the standard subjects of landscapes, bamboo and blossoms (being particularly fond of orchids), Xue was noted for her work in figure painting, which was a comparatively unusual subject for courtesans.
+Examples of her paintings are displayed at the Honolulu Museum of Art and the Asian Art Museum of San Francisco.

 Poetry

-Xue regularly accented her paintings with her own poems, and published two volumes of writing, only one of which is still extant.
+Xue regularly accented her paintings with her own poems, and published two volumes of writing, only one of which survives.
 Hua suo shi 花瑣事 (Trifles about Flowers) is a collection of short prose essays and anecdotes about various flowers, whilst Nan you cao 南游草 (Notes from a Journey to the South), which has been lost, apparently contained a selection of her poems regarding life as a courtesan.
 A number of these were collected in various anthologies from the late Ming and early Qing dynasties.

-Hu Yinglin wrote that "Her poetry, although lacking in freedom, shows a talent rare among women."
+Hu Yinglin wrote that, "Her poetry, although lacking in freedom, shows a talent rare among women."
 Moving in literary circles, Xue also provided the subject matter for many contemporary poets.
 Xu Yuan, another female poet of the period, describes Xue's allure: